francoisschwarzentruber/abcd/README.md

 A super simple ASCII format to represent music scores.
 Technically, this repository provides a program, that preprocesses the file to produce a Lilypond file, and then run the Lilypond engraver to produce a PDF.

+# Motivation
 Why?
 Because in wysiwyg software, you never know where to click.
-Because abc is too restrictive.
-Among, textual langages, the abc notation is simple but sufficient powerful.
+Among, textual langages, the abc notation is simple but  not sufficiently powerful.
 Otherwise Lilypond is awesome, but combersome to write.
-In particular, all the information concerning a single measure is spread out in the Lilypond source. abcd is a hint to the abc notation.
+In particular, all the information concerning a single measure is spread out in the Lilypond source.
+The name abcd is a hint to the abc notation.
 So technically abcd files are just compiled into Lilypond!

 # Basic example